ThorinChen/DatabaseManagerTool_For_Android/README.md

 ======

-1) Clone or download this repository and add AndroidDatabaseManager.java file to your application.
+1) Clone or download this repository and add AndroidDatabaseManagerTool.java file to your application.

    at lines 54 and 73 change yourSqlliteopenhelper to the class name of your custom SQLiteOpenHelper class i.e, the          class which you are using to create tables, insert data to your app SQLite database.